square/square-connect-go-sdk/swagger/docs/InvoicesApi.md

 > DeleteInvoiceResponse DeleteInvoice(ctx, invoiceId, optional)
 DeleteInvoice

 Deletes the specified invoice.
 When an invoice is deleted, the  associated Order status changes to CANCELED.
-You can only delete a draft  invoice (you cannot delete an invoice scheduled for publication, or a  published invoice).
+You can only delete a draft  invoice (you cannot delete a published invoice, including one that is scheduled for processing).

 ### Required Parameters